HugoDataAnalyst/Psyduck/README.md

 - "WORKERS" is set to 1, only ever touch this if you know what you're doing otherwise it might lead to unexpected consumption of resources.

-- "ANYTYPE_OF_CACHE" (SECONDS) adjust these based on how frequent you intend to request the API for each one.

 - "IP_RESTRICTION" Highly recommended if you don't know what your doing.
 Make sure to fill in "ALLOWED_IPS" "ip1, ip2, ip3" as in the example.

 - "ALLOWED_IPS" Requires IP_RESTRICTION = true, set the IPs where you intend to request the API.